Romio1310/PortfoliGS/README.md

 By default the UI will be blank.
 To start adding data to the site, visit your studio at [http://localhost:3000/studio][localhost-studio] to create your own documents.

-If you expereinced any issues or enquiries, please raise an issue to discuss it.
+If you experienced any issues or enquiries, please raise an issue to discuss it.

 ## Additional Information

-Need more guidiance, check out this [tutorial][sanity-guide] that provides a step-by-step guide to setting up Sanity studio for your portfolio site.
+Need more guidance, check out this [tutorial][sanity-guide] that provides a step-by-step guide to setting up Sanity studio for your portfolio site.

 ## Build